sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dusk-intro-active-record/README.md

 * `db/migrate/1234566789_create_talks.rb`

 #### 3. Setup your database
-Download and Launch Postgres.app.
+Download and Launch [Postgres.app](http://postgresapp.com/).
 You should see an elephant in your menu if it's running.
+[Postico](https://eggerapps.at/postico/), a Postgres GUI, is a helpful tool for visualizing your database.

 Next, create your application database:
 ```bash